GMOD/jbrowse-jupyter/README.md

 To verify that your data is in the correct place, you can navigate to *http://your-host:your-port/tree* .
 Make sure that you use the same port and host that is used in your jupyter configuration.

 e.g http://localhost:8888/tree is the url your should navigate to if you are running your jupyter notebook in localhost in port 8888

+If you have a different port or host, you can change the port and host used by JBrowse with the use of the set_env(notebook_host, notebook_port).

+Example:
+config = create("LGV)
+config.set_env("host", 9999).

 #### Using Jupyter URLS